NNPDF/pineappl/docs/cli-tutorial.md

 ### What is PineAPPL?

-PineAPPL is an interpolation library, and provides interfaces to numerical calcuations to generate interpolation grids.
+PineAPPL is an interpolation library, and provides interfaces to numerical calculations to generate interpolation grids.
 It is not the only library that does that, as there at least two others: [APPLgrid] and [fastNLO].
 Distinguishing features of PineAPPL are